NagarajNaik-dev/RPG-using-Javascript-HTML-CSS/README.md

 ![Easter Egg](images/easterEgg.png)
 *A hidden surprise for curious players — can you find it?*

 ---

 ## 🚀 Future Improvements
 - Add sound effects and background music.
 - Animate attacks and monster health bars.
-- More monsters, weapons, and locations.
+- Introduce more monsters, weapons, and locations.
-- Mobile-friendly responsive design.
+- Make the game mobile-friendly with responsive design.

 ---

-## 🙌 Credits
+## 🧑‍💻 Author
-Created by **Nagaraj Lakshman Naik**, second-year BCA student.
+Created by **Nagaraj Lakshman Naik**
-This project helped me practice DOM manipulation, arrays, objects, and game logic while building something fun and interactive.
+This project explores web development concepts such as DOM manipulation, arrays, objects, and game logic, while delivering a fun and interactive RPG experience.